Since 1993 Michiel follows his heart and didgeridoo where ever it brings him! Check out his biography.

 Michiel plays the didgeridoo for more than 25 years and developed himself as one of the leading players of Europe.
 He is inspired by rythmes from all over the world which he translates into pumping dance beats on the didge.
 He plays regularly on international festivals with the formations 3ple-D and Didge 'n Skins.
 He also performs with numerous bands and DJ’s as a special act and as a solo artist.

-For many years he teaches didgeridoo students at the Percussion School Mi Dushi in his hometown Apeldoorn and the Aboriginal Art Museum in Utrecht.
+For many years he teaches didgeridoo students at the Percussion School Mi Dushi in his hometown Apeldoorn and the Aboriginal Art Museum in Utrecht as well as Museum Volkenkunde in Leiden.
 In his lessons and workshops he teaches the different sounds of the didgeridoo and uses them as building blocks for rythmes which students of different levels can easily use in their playing.

 Apart from Michiel’s modern style of playing, he also studies the culture and traditions of the instrument.
 He has direct contact with people in Arnhemland, Australia, which he visits regularly for further studies and the select instruments for his shop.